homeomorfismo/STAT409Project/Reports/FinalPresentation/finalSlides.typ

   Here:
   - $v$ is the velocity of the wind jet,
   - $omega$ is the frequency of the fundamental,
-  - $d$ is the diameter of the pipe,
+  - $d$ is the initial jet diameter,
-  - $h$ is the height of the mouth of the pipe,
+  - $h$ is the cut-up height of the pipe,
   - $P$ is the pressure of the wind jet, and
   - $rho$ is the density of the air.